tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-manager-tutorial-secure-artifacts.md

 ---
-title: Biztonságos összetevők a sablonokban
+title: Secure artifacts in templates
-description: Ismerje meg, hogyan védheti meg az Azure Resource Manager-sablonokkal a használt összetevőket.
+description: Learn how to secure the artifacts used in your Azure Resource Manager templates.
 author: mumian
 ms.date: 10/08/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: 4aea85fe7f71d09c77b0596b4a8ec54922c8eee8
+ms.openlocfilehash: b37f7e284b655a362c5a4231a7c1da3719762644
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74150420"
+ms.locfileid: "74326443"
 ---
-# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Oktatóanyag: Biztonságos összetevők az Azure Resource Manager-sablon-üzembehelyezések
+# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Tutorial: Secure artifacts in Azure Resource Manager template deployments

-Ismerje meg, hogyan teheti biztonságossá az összetevőket az Azure Resource Manager-sablonok az Azure Storage-fiók használata közös hozzáférésű jogosultságkódok (SAS) használt. Üzembe helyezési összetevők olyan fájlok, a fő sablonfájl mellett a telepítés befejezéséhez szükséges.
-Ha például a [oktatóanyag: az Azure Resource Manager-sablonok importálása SQL BACPAC-fájlok](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), a fő sablont hoz létre az Azure SQL Database; táblákat hozhat létre és adatokat szúrhat be egy BACPAC-fájlba is meghívja.
-A BACPAC-fájlba az összetevőt.
-A lehívandó összetevő nyilvános hozzáférés az Azure storage-fiók tárolva van.
-Ebben az oktatóanyagban SAS használhatja a BACPAC-fájlba korlátozott hozzáférés adható a saját Azure Storage-fiókban.
-További információ a SAS: [a közös hozzáférésű jogosultságkód (SAS)](../storage/common/storage-dotnet-shared-access-signature-part-1.md).
+Learn how to secure the artifacts used in your Azure Resource Manager templates using Azure Storage account with shared access signatures (SAS).
+Deployment artifacts are any files, in addition to the main template file, that are needed to complete a deployment.
+For example, in [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), the main template creates an Azure SQL Database; it also calls a BACPAC file to create tables and insert data.
+The BACPAC file is an artifact.
+The artifact is stored in an Azure storage account with public access.
+In this tutorial, you use SAS to grant limited access to the BACPAC file in your own Azure Storage account.
+For more information about SAS, see [Using shared access signatures (SAS)](../storage/common/storage-dotnet-shared-access-signature-part-1.md).

-Ismerje meg, hogyan teheti biztonságossá a hivatkozott sablonnak, lásd: [oktatóanyag: a csatolt Azure Resource Manager-sablonok létrehozása](./resource-manager-tutorial-create-linked-templates.md).
+To learn how to secure linked template, see [Tutorial: Create linked Azure Resource Manager templates](./resource-manager-tutorial-create-linked-templates.md).

 Ez az oktatóanyag a következő feladatokat mutatja be:

 > [!div class="checklist"]
 > * A BACPAC-fájl előkészítése
-> * Nyisson meg egy meglévő sablon
+> * Open an existing template
 > * A sablon szerkesztése
 > * A sablon üzembe helyezése
-> * A telepítés ellenőrzése
+> * Az üzemelő példány ellenőrzése

 Ha nem rendelkezik Azure-előfizetéssel, [hozzon létre egy ingyenes fiókot](https://azure.microsoft.com/free/) a feladatok megkezdése előtt.